krgross/bma590-course-notes/docs/02-LikelihoodConfideceRegions.md

 ```
 ## [1] 0.3865830 0.6651283
 ```
 Recall that the 95\% confidence interval we calculated by the profile likelihood was $(0.402, 0.682)$.
-So the quadratic approximation has gotten the width of the interval more or less correct, but it has fared less at capturing the asymmetry of the interval.
+So the quadratic approximation has gotten the width of the interval more or less correct, but it has fared less well at capturing the asymmetry of the interval.

 ## Comparing models: Likelihood ratio test and AIC